LeeHounshell/BatBot/robot/README.md

 You will see log messages from that.

 Finally install the Android app on your phone.
 Run the app to control BatBot.
+See the Android README for app install instructions.
 [Android app README](https://github.com/LeeHounshell/BatBot/blob/master/batbot_app/README.md)

+When everything is working, charge your batteries and remove the Jumper for the 5v power supply.
+Insert and plug in all batteries.
+Flip the robot's 'on' switch.
+Boot BatBot and have fun!

 # All together the BatBot cost me a little over $500